 Ofada stew actually borrows its name from the type of rice it was originally served with, known as Ofada Rice.

-Ofada rice is an aromatic variety of rice grown in parts of Nigeria.
-It has a more robust flavor than regular rice since part of the rice bran is left on the grain.
+Ofada rice is an aromatic variety grown in parts of Nigeria.
+It has a more robust flavor than regular rice because part of the rice bran is left on the grain.

 I will never forget the first time I tasted ofada stew.
 If you've ever tasted it, you'll understand my sentiment.
 The taste is one you don't forget easily.

 Ofada stew has a very unique and addictive flavor.
-The taste is refreshing and comforting, and there is a real chance that you'll end up eating way more than you intended!
+The taste is refreshing and comforting, and there is a real chance you'll eat way more than you intended!

 How to bleach palm oil